mehrnoush68/chat-app/README.md

 ---
 ## 4. Functionality

-*Time to complete: 60-90 mins*
+*⏱ Time to complete: 60-90 mins*

-**Students will take turns writing into once code base, while the other group members work in support**
+**🎯 Students will take turns writing into once code base, while the other group members work in support**
 ---

 ### A. Toggle the conversation panel